Term Life Insurance Quotes

 Life insurance also serves as a way to protect your loved ones from inheriting your debt in the event of your death.

-Mortgage payments, car loans, outstanding credit card debt, etc… all accounts for this debt.
-As you plan a family and your family grows, you will likely go through a stage where you accumulate more debt, before your income eventually allows you to chip away at it as you approach retirement.
+Mortgage payments, car loans, outstanding credit card debt, etc… all account for this debt.
+As you plan a family and your family grows, you will likely go through a stage where you accumulate more debt before your income eventually allows you to chip away at it as you approach retirement.

 4. Plan for College

 Life insurance can be used as a tool to help plan for college for your child.
-Life insurance policies for children can be taken out which eventually build cash value and can be handed off to children once they become adults, which in the life insurance world can be between the ages of 18 and 25 (per policy).
+Life insurance policies for children can be taken out, which eventually builds cash value and can be handed off to children once they become adults, which in the life insurance world can be between the ages of 18 and 25 (per policy).

 With the cost of college increasing every year, life insurance is perfect for pregnant women who plan on sending their children to college.